Commit-Boost/commit-boost-client/docs/docs/get_started/running/binary.md

 ---

 # Binary
-It is also possible to run the native modules without using docker.

 :::warning
 Running the modules natively means you opt out of the security guarantees made by Docker and it's up to you how to setup and ensure the modules run safely